keystonejs/keystone/.changeset/smart-deers-trade.md

 '@keystonejs/cypress-project-social-login': patch
 ---

 Removed support for multiple database adapters in a single `Keystone` system.
 The `adapters` and `defaultAdapter` config options were removed from the `Keystone()` constructor.
+If you were accessing the adapter object via `keystone.adapters.KnexAdapter` or `keystone.adapters.MongooseAdapter` you should now simply access `keystone.adapter`.